DataWanderers/find-a-similar-pro-cyclist/README.md

 ## Cool?

 If you are interested in expanding the logic, or improving the app('s layout), get in touch!
+You can read [this article on Medium](https://medium.com/@sborms/a-python-app-to-scout-the-next-wout-van-aert-or-tadej-pogacar-1b98ec0c4bc6) for more background.